AMKreme/tff2020/README.md

 The audio signals are available in the **data** folder.

 The provided Matlab code contains the directories we describe below:
-* [halko2011](#halko2011) : contains the functions that implement the random projection methods.
+* [halko2011](#halko2011): contains the functions that implement the random projection methods.
-* tfgm : is the main directory of time-frequency fading (TFF).
+* [tfgm](#tfgm): is the main directory of time-frequency fading (TFF).
 It contains the following subdirectories:
-   - datasets : contains the functions which make it possible to load the signals, to form the pairs, to generate the parameters of smoothing for the various masks and to generate the mixtures.
+    - datasets: contains the functions which make it possible to load the signals, to form the pairs, to generate the parameters of smoothing for the various masks and to generate the mixtures.
- \item \texttt{subregions} : contains the functions which allow to implement the Algorithm \ref{algo:subregions} page \pageref{algo:subregions}.
+   - subregions: contains the functions which allow to implement the Algorithm \ref{algo:subregions} page \pageref{algo:subregions}.
- \item \texttt{tf\_fading} : contains the various functions which intervene in the Algorithms \ref{algo:tffP} and \ref{algo:tff1}.
+   - tf_fading: contains the various functions which intervene in the Algorithms \ref{algo:tffP} and \ref{algo:tff1}.
- \item \texttt{tf\_tools} : contains the functions which generate the parameters of the Gabor transform, those of the signal, and the Gabor multiplier
+   - tf_tools: contains the functions which generate the parameters of the Gabor transform, those of the signal, and the Gabor multiplier
- \item \texttt{utils} : contains all the additional functions necessary for the implementation of our algorithms
+   - utils : contains all the additional functions necessary for the implementation of our algorithms
-  \item \texttt{scripts} : contains the scripts which allow to reproduce all the results of chapter 5.
+   - scripts: contains the scripts which allow to reproduce all the results ofpaper.

-Translated with www.DeepL.com/Translator (free version)